Tanner Houck: 2020–2023

 Houck began the 2022 season in the Red Sox' starting rotation.
 He was placed on the restricted list prior to a late April series in Toronto, as he was apparently not vaccinated against COVID-19 (required to enter Canada), causing him to miss a start.
 He re-joined the team on April 29 in Baltimore.
 Houck was again placed on the restricted list in late June when the Red Sox played another series to Toronto.
 On August 9, Houck was placed on the injured list due to lower-back inflammation.
 On September 3, Red Sox manager Alex Cora announced that Houck would have season-ending back surgery.
 In 32 appearances (four starts) during 2022, Houck recorded a 5–4 record with eight saves and a 3.15 ERA while striking out 56 batters in 60 innings pitched.

+Houck returned to the starting rotation for 2023.
+On June 16, he was struck by a line drive in a home game against the Yankees, and was subsequently placed on the injured list with a facial fracture.
+He returned to Boston's active roster on August 22.
+For the season, Houck posted a 6–10 record with a 5.01 ERA; he struck out 99 batters in 106 innings.